p-netm/bcpDojo/README.md

   #### view_ids:
     Usage:
-    to reallocate a person you might need their ids; in a case where such is not given then, one can use this function and print out all people added to the dojo as well as the ids that they gave when being registered into the system.
+    to reallocate a person you might need their ids; in a case where such is not given then, the admin can use this function and print out all people added to the dojo as well as the ids that they gave when being registered into the system.